-- All Election Observers must identify themselves upon entering a Vote Center to Vote Center personnel - Observers must sign-in at the front office and receive a visitor's badge daily, which must be worn at all times while in the facility - No food or beverage is allowed in the observation area - Scheduled operations and processes continue whether or not an observer is present - Observer activity is limited to witnessing whether proper procedures are followed - Observers may approach sufficiently close to the observed process to determine reasonably whether a challenge of the process is warranted - Observers shall not interfere with the observed process: no touching of electionrelated materials, equipment or elections staff, and no direct questioning of the staff doing the work - There may be no more than two observers for each candidate, proponent, or opponent.
-Each candidate, proponent, or opponent may assign an additional person to act as the group's supervisor. - Cell phones, tablets or any electronic devices must be set to vibrate or off.
-No phone calls, except in the front lobby. - No audio recorders, radios, or cameras are permitted unless approved - Silence is required while inside the observation area - Before and during the observed process, you may quietly ask questions of the process supervisor.
-You may not directly communicate with any staff member who is engaged in the observed process. - Written questions or comments may be submitted to the process supervisor throughout each process - All challenges must be lodged in the manner provided by law.
+- No food or beverage is allowed in the observation area. - Scheduled operations and processes continue whether or not an observer is present. - Observer activity is limited to witnessing whether proper procedures are followed. - Observers may approach sufficiently close to the observed process to determine reasonably, whether a challenge of the process is warranted. - Observers shall not interfere with the observed process: no touching of electionrelated materials, equipment or elections staff, and no direct questioning of the staff doing the work. - It is preferred that groups of observers identify a supervisor for their group to facilitate communication with the Registrar of Voters. - Cell phones, tablets or any electronic devices must be set to vibrate or off.
+No phone calls, except in the front lobby. - No audio recorders, radios, or cameras are permitted unless approved. - Silence is required while inside the observation area. - Before and during the observed process, you may quietly ask questions of the designated process supervisor.
+You may not directly communicate with any staff member who is engaged in the observed process. - Written questions or comments may be submitted to the designated process supervisor throughout each process. - All challenges must be lodged in the manner provided by law.
 If a challenge unduly impedes or interferes with the work process, challenges shall be discontinued.